Forensic Accounting Skills in Investigations

 Nonetheless, forensic accountants should obtain written confirmation from the company under investigation explicitly stating that no state or commercial secret information is being provided, or to the extent it is, the company has obtained the appropriate authorisation to share such information.
 Furthermore, additional precautionary measures such as entering into confidentiality agreements for information exchanges should be considered.

 Without external legal and IT infrastructure specialists, serious repercussions and risks potentially exist for the engagement team, including but not limited to possible arrest, detainment, etc. Depending on the nature of the investigation and the risk profile of the countries involved, the investigative team should develop a contingency plan and emergency protocol in the event a team member is detained, arrested or otherwise compromised.

 If the engagement requires assistance from foreign nationals, the forensic accounting team should consider implementing safeguards to limit access to potentially sensitive documents to prevent unauthorised or inadvertent sharing of information.
-Any potentially sensitive documents should be shared on a ‘need to know’ basis and appropriately segregated from other engagement data and documents.
-Depending on the risk involved, certain engagements may, for example, necessitate compartmentalising any foreign national team member’s access to systems to prevent ‘insider threat’ scenarios.
-While the foreign national team members themselves may not pose any imminent threat individually, their access to the data and the inner workings of the investigative team may subject them to be targeted by the intelligence services of the foreign country who may have a vested interest in the investigation.
+Any potentially sensitive documents should be shared on a need-to-know basis and appropriately segregated from other engagement data and documents.
+Depending on the risk involved, certain engagements may, for example, necessitate compartmentalising any foreign national team member’s access to systems to prevent ‘insider’ threats.
+While the foreign national team members themselves may not pose any imminent threat individually, their access to the data and inner workings of the investigative team may subject them to being targeted by the intelligence services of the foreign country that may have a vested interest in the investigation.